Apps Like Dave: Here are 13 More Cash Advance Options

 Time to funding5 minutes or less (with extra fee)

-Does Dave offer a checking account?5 minutes or less (with an extra fee)
+Does Dave offer a checking account?No

 Does Dave require Plaid?No

-Does Dave offer an ATM/debit card?Yes
+Does Dave offer an ATM/debit card?Yes, the Dave Debit Mastercard

 Credit-buildingDave reports regular rent payments to the credit agencies to help boost your credit score.